kmkurn/pytorch-crf/README.rst

 ============

 Contributions are welcome!
 Please follow these instructions to install dependencies and running the tests and linter.
-Make a pull request to ``develop`` branch once your contribution is ready.

 Installing dependencies
 -----------------------